Handy hints on tipping, shopping hours, restaurant etiquette, taxis, transport and more

-Lunch hours are usually between 12.30 and 15.00.
+Lunch hours are usually between 12.30 pm and 3 pm.

 Food plays a very important role in Italy.
 You can still find many open-air markets where people shop for food, but even in supermarkets the food range and quality is often impressive.

-The black market and the bill
+The bill and the black market

 Coffee in Italy

-At the bar, there is a fixed price applicable to the whole country, but if you sit down, it is the café owner who decides the price.
-Countless visitors have paid big money for a small espresso on famous piazzas in Venice, Rome or Florence.
+In bars, there are often (only) a couple of tables where one can sit, and two different prices categories.
+At the bar, there is a fixed price applicable to the whole country, but if you sit down, it is the café owner who decides the price, and thus countless visitors have paid big money for a small espresso on famous piazzas in Venice, Rome or Florence.

 So it is wise to check prices before sitting down.
 If you want to behave like a real Italian, you should rather be in the crowd near the counter pushing and bustling to get to the counter to order.
-Sometimes it’s so crowded that the only way is to raise the arm so that man in the bar sees that there is some poor guy who has not had anything yet.
+Sometimes it’s so crowded that the only way is to raise the arm so that the man in the bar sees that there is some poor guy who has not had anything yet.
 As a foreigner, and especially if you like organised queues, this can be a critical moment.
 But most of us learn to get to the counter after a couple of times without coffee…

 There are strict rules regarding the consumption of different types of coffee.
 Cappuccino and caffelatte are only in the morning.
 After 11 o’clock, it is simply forbidden.
 NEVER after a lunch or after a dinner.
 The milk causes the taste buds to go numb, thinks the traditional Italian.
 After enjoying a delicious lunch or dinner, you want the flavours to linger in your mouth, plus the cappuccino or caffelatte is seen as a dish all on its own (ie breakfast).
 So, not something to drink after or with dessert.
 It may even happen that the waiter refuses to accept your order if you go against the above rule.

 After 11 AM it is all espresso in various shapes and forms.
 For example, you can “macchiare” – make spots on – an espresso for those who like a small dash of milk.
 For those who cannot be without a longer, not so strong coffee, the tip is to order a “caffé americano“.
-It is an espresso that is mixed with hot water in a larger coffee cup and is the coffee most similar a “brewed” coffee.
+It is an espresso that is mixed with hot water in a larger coffee cup and is the coffee most similar to a “brewed” coffee.

 Cappuccino – an espresso plus 1/3 milk foam, 1/3 hot milk (about 70 degrees)

-Caffelatte – espresso plus hot milk but no foam (about 70 degrees)
+Caffè latte – espresso plus hot milk but no foam (about 70 degrees)

 Lungo – a little more water than an espresso, but not like an americano